 Then in December there was a month of online popular voting.
 While we awaited the results we talked about what would we DO in the unlikely event of winning the $10,000 prize?
 We agreed we didn’t really “need” the money.
 We decided to give half to our cohousing community for some project that would not have been done otherwise and would have some lasting impact.
 And that we’d spend half on a special bicycle trip.

 We found out in late January that indeed Sheila’s entry was selected.
 WHOOPEE! $10,000 is a sweet windfall.
-We are still in the planning stages but it looks like we will work with our friend Clarie Barnett’s business Seattle Mosaic Arts to develop a mosaic art piece for our new building’s entry as well as pavers representing each family in our atrium courtyard off the common space.
+We are still in the planning stages but it looks like we will work with our friend Clarie Barnett’s business Seattle Mosaic Arts to develop a mosaic art piece for our new building’s entry.

 For our bicycle trip we decided to finally do the Banff-Jasper trip we’d planned just before Sheila broke her hip in May of 2013.
-This time instead of doing it all on the cheap (camping) we’ve signed up for a plush tour with Cycling Escapes.
-Watch for more about our training plans soon.
+This time instead of doing it all on the cheap (camping) we signed up for a plush tour with Cycling Escapes.